-Human Rights Language in ICANN’s Bylaws

-From CCWG Second Draft Proposal:

 Elaborating an ICANN Commitment to Human Rights

-The CCWG-Accountability extensively discussed the opportunity to include into a Commitment related to human rights, within ICANN’s stated Mission, in the ICANN Bylaws.
-The group commissioned a legal analysis of whether the termination of the IANA Functions Contract would induce changes into ICANN’s obligations, within its defined Mission, with regards to Human Rights.
-While no significant issue was found to be directly linked to the termination of the IANA Functions Contract, the group acknowledged the recurring debates around the nature of ICANN’s accountability towards the respect of fundamental human rights within ICANN’s Mission.
+The CCWG-Accountability extensively discussed the opportunity to include a commitment related to human rights, within ICANN’s stated Mission, in the ICANN Bylaws.
+The group commissioned a legal analysis of whether the IANA Functions Contract causes ICANN to have specific obligations with regard to Human Rights, which would cease to exist upon the termination of the IANA Functions Contract.
+While no significant issue was found to be directly linked to the termination of the IANA Functions Contract, the group acknowledged the recurring debates around the nature of ICANN’s accountability with regard to human rights.

-In these discussions, some participants raised the following as accountability-related reasons for including a commitment to fundamental human rights in the Bylaws:

-The NTIA criteria to maintain the openness of the Internet, including free expression and the free flow of information;

-The need to avoid extending ICANN's mission into content regulation;

-The importance of assessing the impact of ICANN policies on human rights within its defined mission.

-Examples of potential Commitment formulation were:
+Prior to the Second Draft Report, the group achieved consensus on including in ICANN’s Bylaws a commitment to human rights within its defined Mission.
+In that Report, the group asked for comments on two potential commitment formulations:

 1. Within its mission and in its operations, ICANN will be committed to respect the fundamental human rights of the exercise of free expression and the free flow of information.